julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

 Wormwood teaches through discomfort, purifies through bitterness, and forces clarity.

-If you work with it, do so with respect.
+**If you work with it, do so with respect**.
 Just remember, it’s been used to poison kings, spark revolutions (*hello absinthe!*), and clear graveyards of unrest.

 ---